 Jin Xuan Tea: Your Guide To Milk Oolong Tea

 Jin Xuan tea is an oolong tea that was originally produced by tea growers in Taiwan in the early 1980s.
-The tea's name translates to "Golden Daylily" and is also known as milk oolong tea and Nai Xiang tea.
-It’s a high-quality tea that is renowned for its milky, buttery flavor without the addition of any dairy ingredients.
-The rich and creamy flavor is the result of a highly-specialized production process that elicits these distinct notes through the expertise of tea masters.
+The tea's name translates to "Golden Daylily" and is also known as milk oolong tea or Nai Xiang tea.
+This high-quality tea is renowned for its natural milky, buttery flavor developed through a highly-specialized production process overseen by expert tea masters.
 Here, we’ve made a brief introduction to Jin Xuan tea so you can learn more about the methods behind the milky oolong flavor.